Important life lessons we can utilize each and every day.

-Wouldn’t it be nice if making decisions were as easy as deciding what fruit we want to eat on a given day?
-Most decisions that we make aren’t black and white and leave us with strong, powerful and at times uncomfortable emotions.
+Wouldn’t it be nice if making decisions were as easy as deciding what flavor of ice cream we wanted to eat?
+Most decisions that we make are not black and white and leave us with strong, powerful, and at times uncomfortable emotions.

-We are all constantly making important decisions.
-Patients I work with make decisions about whether to file for divorce, what colleges to apply to, and whether or not to leave or stay at their current jobs.
+We are all at one point or another faced with making important decisions.
 As a working mother, I am constantly making decisions that leave me with deeply negative and often disappointed and regretful feelings.

 The hardest decision that I ever remember making was the decision to break off my engagement to a person I was deeply in love with and dated for six years.
-My heart was pulling me in many different directions and all my opposing thoughts could be rationalized.
-I was left with wondering why I wanted to break off a relationship with someone I loved, cared about and wanted to be with.
+My heart was pulling me in many different directions and all my thoughts were rational and could be rationalized.
+I was left with wondering why I wanted to break off a relationship with someone I loved, cared about, and wanted to be with.

-My core values of family, loyalty, love, compassion, security/reliability, perseverance were directly in opposition with my other core values surrounding self-preservation, personal growth, self-respect/integrity, consistency, responsibility, ambition and education.
-I expected that in order to make the “right” decision I needed to feel fully confident in the position I was choosing to take and that all my feelings needed to be aligned with that position.
-I learned that making the decision was not contingent upon whether or not I was feeling “okay” with it.
+My core values of family, loyalty, love, compassion, security, and reliability were directly in opposition with my other core values surrounding self-preservation, personal growth, self-respect, responsibility, ambition, and education.
+I expected that to make the “right” decision I needed to feel fully confident in the position I was choosing to take and that all my feelings needed to be aligned with that position.
+I learned that making the decision was not contingent upon whether I was feeling “okay” with it.

-I had the responsibility to fully evaluate my alternative choices and thoughtfully decide that under my set of circumstances, I was making the best decision for me and which would inevitably allow me to be my best me.
-I had no choice but to confront the array of lingering feelings that was naturally associated with loss and transition.
-It was pain that I was fully expecting and chose to take on, for the betterment of my future and who I chose to evolve into.
+I had the responsibility to fully evaluate my alternative choices and thoughtfully decide that under my set of circumstances, I was making the best decision for me and which would inevitably allow me to be my best self.
+I had no choice but to confront the array of lingering feelings that were naturally associated with loss and transition.
+It was pain that I was fully expecting and chose to take on, for the betterment of my future and who I was choosing to evolve into.

 (1) That rather than thinking about it dichotomously or as a right or wrong decision, consider what the “best” decision is under the circumstances.
 Thinking about it in absolutes evokes fear and anxiety.
-Most people prolong making a decision or experience decision making as dreaded because they fear the “devastating” consequences attached to a “wrong”, “failed” and “bad” decision.
-All decisions have a redeeming value and could be an impetus for learning, growing and reconsideration.
+Most people experience decision making as dreaded because they fear the “devastating” consequences attached to a “wrong”, “failed” and “bad” decision.
+This could also lead to prolonged decision making.
+All decisions have a redeeming value and could be an impetus for learning, growing, and reconsideration.
 Few if any decision lead to dire consequences even though our mind tells us to believe it is so.

 (2) Break down the decision by the core values that are operating for you so that you can see why that position is so meaningful to you.
 You can use this while helping someone else to work through a challenge or as a parent you can use this with your children to teach them to effectively problem solve and identify the values that will drive their behaviors.
-This is a valuable lesson to obtain early in life.
+This is a valuable lesson to learn in our early development.

 Ask yourself, would you truly want to be “okay” when these get challenged (e.g., if you see someone cutting a line that you have been waiting on, you become enraged because it rubs against your value of fairness and justice, of course you wouldn’t want to be okay with their unjust behavior, but you also have the choice whether to physically accost the person because of their behavior or assertively and respectfully ask them to move to the end of the line).

 (4) Thoughtfully problem solve and balance out both the emotional and intellectual variables.
 Some of us are more emotionally driven and some of us more intellectually driven.
-Make an effort to counterbalance in the direction you tend to be less drawn to.
+Intentionally and proactively lean in the direction you tend to be less drawn to.

 (5) Make attempts to expand the way you look at things and ask yourself, “What else can I consider?” or “Is there anything else here that I’m not fully considering?”
 We sometimes get stuck on our own values and principles without considering those of others.
-We often need to make an effort to be open and expansive.
+We need to be willing to be more open and expansive.

 (6) In order to fully process your decision and problem solve, consider trying this exercise.
 Draw a square with four quadrants.
 List what the advantages and disadvantages are for each of the quadrants.
 Go quadrant by quadrant starting from left to right first concentrating on the top and then make your way to the bottom.
 After all four are complete, stipulate on a scale from 1-5 how important each item on each quadrant is for you.

-We will all continue to be put in situations where we have to make challenging and important decisions.
-We should choose to celebrate it as an opportunity to learn, grow and evolve into the person we aspire to become.
+We will all continue to be put in situations where we must make challenging and important decisions.
+We should choose to approach it mindfully and meaningfully.
+Celebrate it as an opportunity to learn, grow, and evolve into the person we aspire to become.